Multigrain Seeded Bread Rolls

 KNEADING & FIRST FERMENTATION

-When a dough has almost formed, tip it out onto a clean work surface.
+When a dough has almost formed, tip it out onto a clean work surface, ideally covered with a silicone mat.
 Now fold and knead to finish bringing it together, only adding a little extra flour if necessary to prevent sticking.
 Continue kneading until you have a smooth dough that immediately springs back when you poke a finger into it.
 This should take about 10 minutes.

 For the first rise or fermentation, put a teaspoon of oil in the wiped-out mixing bowl and turn the dough in it so it’s lightly coated.
 Cover and leave in a warm place to double in size.
 I put the bowl in a large reusable polythene bag and place it in the oven previously heated to its lowest temperature then turned off.